rust-lang/rust-forge/src/infra/docs/hardware-security-keys.md

 ### Hardware security keys in Rust Infrastructure

-Hardware security keys improve security by providing unphishable protection for sensitive code and infrastructure.
+Hardware security keys improve security by providing unphishable protection for sensitive systems and infrastructure.
 The Rust infrastructure team officially supports hardware security keys in partnership with [Yubico Secure it Forward] program.

 Currently, the members of the following teams are eligible for this grant: